We’re upgrading signalling across Norwich, Yarmouth and Lowestoft between October 2017 and Spring 2019.

 Click on the image to enlarge the infographic

 Progress so far

 We have made good progress since starting work in October 2017.

-During a nine day closure, we worked day and night to upgrade the track around Great Yarmouth and Somerleyton stations, improving the way we operate and control the railway.
+The first phase of the project was completed in October 2017 during a nine day line closure to upgrade the track around Great Yarmouth and Somerleyton stations, improving the way we operate and control the railway.

 In Great Yarmouth, the manually operated station track points (which allows trains to cross between lines) were upgraded to powered operation which allows us to control the track switch remotely.
 We also removed redundant equipment from the railway to keep it tidy.

 In February 2018, we had our second phase of work to begin to install the foundations for the new signals across the route, and we upgraded the junction around Lowestoft.

 We are now planning for the third phase of work coming up from 20 October 2018 when we will be remodelling the track layout at Reedham junction over nine days which will improve reliability and operational efficiency of the railway.
 The changes to Reedham junction will also require rail services between Reedham and Yarmouth to be suspended from 20 October until April 2019 when the new signals will come into operation.
 The closure of the single branch line will affect a small number of daily services via Berney Arms.